SegiH/You2Me/README.md

 YouToMe Bookmark:
 YoutoMe supports a bookmark which will automatically load You2Me in a new tab with the URL of the site that were on.
 Create a bookmark in your browsers' toolbar with the name Send to You2Me and the following JavaScript code as the URL of the bookmark:

-Docker build instructions: (This will do everything for you and let you run You2Me without setting up a web server yourself)

-1. Install Docker if it isn't installed already
-2. Go to the main You2Me folder in terminal
-3. Build a Docker image based on my script: sudo docker build docker/ -t you2me
-4. Run the Docker image: sudo docker run -dit -p 80:80 you2me If you want to change the port that it runs on, change the first 80 so for example 8080:80    to access You2Me on port 8080 (The second 80 is the internal port used and should ALWAYS be 80).
-5. Visit localhost in your browser.

 Client mode: